1931 Indianapolis 500: Tuesday May 26

 The fourth day of qualifying was held Tuesday May 26, with the track available from 2 p.m. to 7:02 p.m. (sundown).
-Nine cars completed runs, led by Lou Meyer in the Samson Special.
+Nine cars completed runs, led by Louis Meyer in the Samson Special.
 Meyer was qualified comfortably, though probably below his potential speed, said to be playing it safe after his crash on Saturday.
 After considerable delay, Shorty Cantlon put his 16-cylinder machine in the field, as did Leon Duray.
 Duray had been suffering from overheating issues all week, and observers noted he qualified with water boiling from the radiator, indicating the problems were still not solved.